miku/exploreio/Solutions.md

 S00
 ---

-Change the length of the byte slice.
+Change the length of the byte slice, from:

 ```go
 b := make([]byte, 11)